dna-storage/hedges-soft-decoder/README.md

 ```

 ## Pull Image from Library
 The following command pulls the iamge from Sylabs hosted libraries.
 No additional work should be neccessary if this approach is taken.
+As was mentioned before, this container only supports the fast-batched version of the Alignment Matrix algorithm.

 ```
 singularity pull bonito-hedges.sif library://kvolkel/nanopore-soft-decoders/soft-decode:batch